List of GetBackers characters: Ban Midou

 Known variously as "The Man with the Evil Eye" (邪眼の男, Jagan no otoko) and "The Genius of Battles", he is the "B" in the GetBackers.
 He is 18 years old in the manga and 21 years old in the anime.
-He is one quarter German is the grandchild of the "Last Witch of the 20th Century".
-Ban is a brother-like figure to Himiko Kudo after she came to terms with her brother's death, and later it is revealed in volume 38 of the manga that Ban is actually related to her by blood through the Witch Queen.
+He is one quarter German and is the grandchild of the "Last Witch of the 20th Century".
+Ban is a brother-like figure to Himiko Kudou after she came to terms with her brother's death, and, later revealed in volume 38 of the manga, is actually related to her by blood through the Witch Queen.

 In the GetBackers duo, he is the one who thinks of the plans for their moves.
 Initially, Ginji Amano was seen to be a sidekick to him (in fact, when they first formed their partnership, Ban insisted that Ginji was only his sidekick), but as the story progressed, Ginji gradually held his own in their missions, and Ban acknowledged him as an equal.

 Ban is very intelligent, having studied fighting techniques, science, history, music, art and magic from a very young age as a result of being hunted in Europe by shamans during his childhood.
-More often surprises everyone with his knowledge and abilities, such as being able to play the violin.
+He often surprises everyone with his knowledge and abilities, such as being able to play the violin.
 He also bears a striking resemblance to his father.
-In fact, in the arcs where his hair is "down" ("Venus de Milo" and "Kiryuudo" arcs), he looks like der Kaiser during his Getbacker days with Paul.
+In fact, in the arcs where his hair is "down" ("Venus de Milo" and "Kiryuudo" arcs), he looks like Der Kaiser during his Getbackers days with Paul.
 Another trait which both father and son share is that while they may appear cold and ruthless on the surface, they are actually very warm and caring towards their friends.

 Ban inherited his powers from his grandmother.
 Ban utilizes two main abilities.
 His primary technique is the Evil Eye (邪眼, Jagan), which allows him to force anyone he makes eye contact with watch a one-minute-long illusion.
 It should only be used three times per day and cannot be used on the same person again for the next 24 hours.
 Furthermore, while the illusion only lasts for one minute, should Ban will it, the one affected by the Jagan can be placed inside a time-warp zone via the illusion created by the technique, meaning that to them, one minute in real life could last up to several hours in the Jagan's influence.
 It is rare for Ban to use the Evil Eye to defeat his opponents, preferring to use it to aid in the retrieval process or to give clients happy/nightmarish dreams; however, he has been shown to use it in defeating Takuma Fudou's insight during the blank second.